 Our Analysis and Test Results

 The Vaya Low GTX is one of the few hiking shoes we have reviewed that doesn't have a men's version.
-The marketing language says it "has been designed for active, outdoor women looking to re-energize and reconnect with nature."
-While this is a fine lightweight hiking shoe, the main difference between the Vaya and other women's hiking shoes is the distinct ombre color scheme that feels specifically feminine.
+The marketing language says it “has been designed for active, outdoor women looking to re-energize and reconnect with nature.”
+While this is a fine lightweight hiking shoe, the main difference between the Vaya and other models in our review is the distinct ombre color scheme that feels specifically feminine.

 Performance Comparison